Refer a friend and enjoy £10 off your next session of cat rehabilitation or pet physiotherapy!

 Palpation and Manual Examination - A hands-on assessment of all major muscle groups, joints, and ligaments to detect tenderness, heat, swelling, muscle tension, fascial restrictions, and reduced range of motion.

-Treatment modalities - Physiotherapy utilises a variety of hands-on and electrotherapy techniques tailored to the individual horse's needs and condition.
+Treatment modalities - Physiotherapy utilizes a variety of hands-on and electrotherapy techniques tailored to the individual horse's needs and condition.

 Manual Therapies